What Are the Laws For Online Solicitation of a Minor in Texas?

 The Texas Online Solicitation of a Minor law, as defined in the Texas Penal Code Section §33.021, addresses the serious offense of communicating sexually explicit content to a minor or soliciting a minor to engage in sexual activity.
 This statute outlines two distinct ways an individual can be charged with Online Solicitation of a Minor:

 1. Communicating in a Sexually Explicit Manner: Under subsection (b) of the law, individuals who are 17 years of age or older commit an offense if they communicate in a sexually explicit manner with a minor.
-This communication can occur over the internet, via electronic mail, text messages, or other electronic message services.
-The intent must be to commit an offense listed in Article 62.001(5)(A), (B), or (K) of the Code of Criminal Procedure.
+This can include sexting minors in Texas and situations where the communication occurs over the internet, via electronic mail, text messages, or other electronic message services.
+The intent must be to commit an offense listed in Article 62.001(5)(A), (B), or (K) of the Texas Code of Criminal Procedure.

 2. Soliciting a Minor for Sexual Activity: Alternatively, under subsection (c), individuals commit an offense if they knowingly solicit a minor to meet another person (including themselves) with the intent for the minor to engage in sexual contact, sexual intercourse, or deviate sexual intercourse.
 This solicitation can also occur over the Internet or through electronic communication services.